Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudkms-v1/readme.md

 await gapi.client.cloudkms.folders.getKajPolicyConfig({name: 'name'});

 /*
 Returns the effective Cloud KMS Autokey configuration for a given project or folder.
+Note on permissions: - If called on a project (`projects/{project}`), requires `cloudkms.projects.showEffectiveAutokeyConfig`. - If called on a folder (`folders/{folder}`), requires `cloudkms.folders.showEffectiveAutokeyConfig`.
 */
 await gapi.client.cloudkms.folders.showEffectiveAutokeyConfig({
   parent: 'parent',